 The Researcher Development Programme (RDP) is designed to equip Postgraduate Researchers with a full range of skills.
 It improves your effectiveness as a researcher and ensures that by the end of your research project, you are both highly qualified and employable in a variety of careers.

 In 2001, the UK research councils issued a joint skills statement to all universities, identifying 7 areas in which UK doctoral and ECRs should develop further skills while pursuing their research.
 This statement became the Researcher Development Framework.
 All workshops on the RDP are mapped to the RDF.

 The RDP is for all postgraduate research students.
 This includes full-time and part-time students and those studying a Master's, MPhil or PhD.
 It is also pertinent for Early Career Researchers.

-All new PhD students must attend the Kickstart your PhD: Guidance, Skills and the RDA workshop and complete a Researcher Development Assessment (RDA).
+All new PhD students must attend the 'Kickstart your PhD' workshop and complete a Researcher Development Assessment (RDA).
 This online self-assessment encourages you to consider your existing portfolio of skills, as well as any skills you hope to gain while doing your doctoral research.

 A PhD is an outstanding academic qualification but having a doctorate alone will not prepare you for your chosen career, whether in academia or beyond.

 At Kent, we are committed to producing doctoral students and researchers who are experienced, highly skilled and employable.
 That's why it is important that while you are progressing your research, you also develop the skills you will need to succeed in your chosen career.